rosenrost/AutoDST/README.md

 Copy ``AUTODST.PRG`` to the ``AUTO`` folder of the boot drive.

 The accessory sleeps for one minute between checks.
 For the last 120 seconds before a time change, the sleep interval is reduced to just one second to be as accurate as possible.
+When started, it checks whether there was a time change since the last time the machine was switched off, too.

 Startup and error messages are written to ``AUTODST.LOG``.
 DST status changes are also logged here.